bozsahin/ccglab/README.md

 <ol>
-<li> <code>sudo yum install yum-utils</code>
-<li> <code>sudo yum-config-manager --enable \*</code>
 <li> <code>sudo yum install git</code>
 <li> <code>sudo yum install wget</code>
 </ol>

 <em>for OTHER LINUXES</em>

-Arch, Suse, MacOS do not seem to have this peculiar Ubuntu and RedHat/Fedora caste of packages.
+Arch, Suse, MacOS do not seem to have the peculiar Ubuntu and RedHat/Fedora caste of packages, so everything should be fine to run the CCGlab installer.

-The packages for sbcl and rlwrap are available for them.
-CCL Lisp too, if you feel like using it instead of SBCL.

 <a name="install">